Society news

 |

 In England, the lives of the beau monde were scrutinized and sometimes ridiculed.
 Full names were often redacted, but it wasn’t difficult for the public to decipher who the article was about.
 The Gentlewoman called their society column "The Social Peepshow"!
-The primary target audience of society columns, whether in the U.S. or England, was women and the common thread was fashion.
-Paragraphs were filled with where so-and-so went and what she wore. |
+Women were the primary target audience of society columns and fashion the common thread.
+Paragraphs were filled with where so-and-so went and what she wore.
+By the 1880s, most newspapers in the United States had a society column with titles such as “Society,” “Society Notes,” and “Items of Interest,” During the social season, these columns became entire pages of the newspaper and often included a calendar of upcoming events.
+Reports of the newest fashions seen about town were very common.
+Most of the time, these columns would report on receptions, dinner parties, balls and engagements.
+And usually in glowing terms.
+But there were also some very humorous, and sometimes cutting, anecdotes about the lives of the social elite. |

 |